Your Basket

 Black and white illustration of a leaf

-Creating CLP labels for fragrance oils and reed diffusers becomes less daunting once you know more about the information that needs to be included.
+CLP labels for fragrance oils and CLP labels for reed diffusers become less daunting once you know more about the information that needs to be included.

 It is the same information you need to include on CLP labels for essential oils, so if you have experience selling these types of products, it shouldn’t prove too difficult.